Eklipsorz/pub-learning-note/inbox/React：Context API擁有context object、provider、consumer，最前者為定義狀態的環境，中間者為提供狀態值給予最前者的一方，最後者為使用該環境的一方.md

 ```
 > A React component that subscribes to context changes.
 Using this component lets you subscribe to a context within a function component.

+> Requires a [function as a child](https://zh-hant.reactjs.org/docs/render-props.html#using-props-other-than-render).
+The function receives the current context value and returns a React node.

 重點：
 1. 每個 context object 都會有consumer component：
 	- 是一個wrapper component